top of page

 Volunteer opportunities at Ostional Wildlife Refuge

 Numerous conservation projects welcome volunteers.
 Organizations like WorkingAbroad, Fundecodes and Panda.org can be visited for such opportunities.
 Activities include monitoring nests, assisting hatchlings, and beach cleanups.
 These efforts are crucial for maintaining the refuge's health and success.
-Those interested in volunteering may communicate directly with the offices of the Ostional Wildlife Refuge.
+Those interested in volunteering may contact the offices of the Ostional Wildlife Refuge directly.
 Another good place to start is at Costa Rica's National Parks website where they have their own volunteer program.

 • Ostional Wildlife Refuge offices: (506) 2682-0400